Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 also be instance-drawn by the other instancer.

 This nesting and composition of instancers is what leads to most of the complexity of point instancing selection highlighting.
-Using the `instancerTopology/prototypes`, the `instancedBy/paths`, and in some cases the `instancedBy/prototypeRoots`, we can view such networks of instancers as a graph to be traversed.
+We can view such nesting and composition of instancers as graphs, with the vertices being the instancer prims, and the edges being the paths contained in the `instancerTopology/prototypes`, `instancedBy/paths` and `instancedBy/prototypeRoots` data sources.

 ### Implementation for point instancer and instance selection